PromiseFru/two-factor-provider/README.md

 # Two-Factor Provider
-TFP exposes a **REST API** for initializing and validating an SMS two-actor authentication.
+TFP exposes a **REST API** for initializing and validating an SMS two-factor authentication.